 - Create a disc from AVCHD movies imported to a computer.

 - Upload images to a network service (internet connection required)

 - Import photos and movies recorded with location information to a computer and view them with a map showing the shooting location

-- Edit RAW images using multiple correction functions, such as tone curve
+- Edit RAW images using multiple correction functions, such as tone curve or sharpness.

 - Adjust images using white balance, aperture, and Creative Style, etc.